Osmolality - blood testDefinition:

 Osmolality is a test that measures the concentration of all chemical particles found in the fluid part of blood.

-Low blood osmolality suppresses ADH, reducing how much water the kidney reabsorbs.
-You pass dilute urine to get rid of the excess water, and blood osmolality increases.
+Low blood osmolality suppresses ADH.
+This reduces how much water the kidneys reabsorb.
+Dilute urine is passed to get rid of the excess water, which increases blood osmolality back toward normal.

 Normal values range from 275 to 295 milliosmoles per kilogram.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Higher than normal levels may be due to:

 Lower than normal levels may be due to: